wmbusmeters/wmbusmeters/README.md

 Specifying auto as the device will automatically look for usb wmbus dongles on /dev/im871a and /dev/amb8465.

-The meter types: multical21,flowiq3100 (water meters) are supported.
+The meter types: multical21,flowiq3100,supercom587,iperl (water meters) are supported.
-The meter types: multical302 (heat), omnipower (electricity) and supercom587 (water) are work in progress.
+The meter types: multical302 (heat), omnipower (electricity) are work in progress.
 ```

 Currently the meters are hardcoded for the European default setting